 There is no doubt that collection rates will be lower this year and probably for the forthcoming year.
-The pandemic and the resulting downturn in the economy has had a major impact on many businesses and arrear levels will be higher at the end of the year.
+The pandemic and the resulting downturn in the economy has had a major impact on many businesses and arrears levels will be higher at the end of the year.
 The risk of further local or national lockdowns mean that there is a risk of collection rates being further affected.

 The graphs below show the Business Rates collection rates performance for previous years and quarters for comparison.
-Quarter 2 this year is slightly lower than previous years due to the challenges faced with the pandemic and its effect on businesses.
+This shows that performance is similar to previous year Q2's.